ansys/pyfluent/doc/source/user_guide/monitors.rst

 ==============

-Monitors allow you to observe the convergence of your solution dynamically by checking residuals, statistics, force values, surface integrals, and volume integrals.
+Monitors allow you to observe the convergence of your solution dynamically by checking the values of solution variables and residuals.

 The following example queries what monitors exist and then registers a callback function which tabulates monitored values per iteration: